-In 1997, Mike made Dana Fry, his associate and former field designer for Tom Fazio, his second in command and formed Hurdzan/Fry Environmental Golf Course Design, Inc. The combination of Mike’s technical expertise, Dana’s artistic abilities, and the complementary skills of their fellow designers led Mike to confidently assert, “Not since H.S.
+In 1985, when Parkinson’s disease no longer allowed Mr. Kidwell to continue his design activities, Dr. Hurdzan formed Hurdzan Golf Course Design and sought to aggressively elevate the prestige of the firm, and did so by carefully recruiting a diverse array of cross-trained professionals.
+To that end, in 1997, Dr. Hurdzan promoted Dana Fry, his associate since 1988 and field designer to the eminent Tom Fazio, to his second in command to create Hurdzan/Fry Environmental Golf Course Design.
+The combination of Dr. Hurdzan’s technical expertise, Dana’s artistic abilities, and the complementary skills of their fellow designers led Dr. Hurdzan to frequently declare that “not since H.S.
 Colt worked with Alister MacKenzie and Hugh Alison has such intellect, talent and skill been assembled into one firm.”

-The next decade would see Hurdzan/Fry grow dramatically, not in size, but in stature.
-Building on the first Hurdzan Top 100 of Devils Pulpit, in Canada, they followed up with six other Top 100 Canada designs, three Top 100 courses in the United States, and scores of other honors, from high-end private to affordable public.
-For the first time, Mike Hurdzan was breaking out of his type cast of producing only simple, low-budget projects and into the world of the elite golf course designers.
+The next decade would see Hurdzan/Fry grow dramatically, not in size, but in stature, just as Dr. Hurdzan envisioned.
+Building upon the first ever Hurdzan Top 100 design (Devils Pulpit, Ontario, Canada) Dr. Hurdzan was rapidly breaking out of his type cast as a producer of simple, low-budget projects, and into the world of elite golf course design.